Data Models Challenges in Microservices architecture

 While Monolithic application depends on on ACID principles to resolve consistency issues, Microservice approach is 'Share-Nothing', which may lead to de-normalized data models that cause duplicates and inconsistency.

-API composition: Check for data from the other services
+API aggregators: Check for data from the other services

 Pros: Direct